My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 You want to cut your bread into roughly 1-inch cubes.
 I find it easier to slice the bread from the crust side rather than the fluffy inside part.

 Only cut enough bread so that a single layer of croutons will lay on the skillet.
-If you need more, make multiple batches to be sure that you get optimally toasted croutons.
+If you need more, just make multiple batches.

 2. Heat the skillet